Simpler.

 The ones we hear most from first-time landlords and growing portfolios.

 For an existing rental, the standard minimum is a 30% deposit under Reserve Bank LVR rules.
-Banks have a small speed limit for lending above 70% LVR to investors (eased from 5% to 10% on 1 December 2025), so there's some flexibility.
-New builds are exempt from LVR restrictions, which means investors can often buy them with a smaller deposit.
+Banks also have a speed limit that lets them lend a slice of investor lending above 70% (eased from 5% to 10% on 1 December 2025), so on a live deal we can often take you higher, up to 90% with BNZ or 85% with ANZ, with low equity margins applied.
+New builds are exempt from LVR restrictions, so they usually need a smaller deposit, often 20%.

 Yes.
 From the 2025/2026 tax year (1 April 2025 onwards) investors can claim 100% of mortgage interest as a deduction against rental income, on both new builds and existing residential rentals.
 The previous phase-in (50% in 2023/24, 80% in 2024/25) is complete.